The Role Of School Culture In Student Achievement

 Just as individuals have distinct personalities, schools develop their own traits over time.
 School leaders are responsible for cultivating a specific trait known as school culture.
 A positive school culture is established by school leaders through the creation of a shared vision, a cooperative and participatory environment in school administration, and effective communication.
 The attitudes, behavior, values, and morals of school management, teachers, students, and staff all contribute to shaping a positive school culture.
 Differences in parental engagement, social and cultural events, and the interactions between teachers and students further distinguish one school from another.

-Ways to demonstrate a positive school culture in school:
+Ways to demonstrate a positive school culture:

 Improve social climate: